 Initiatives for a Harmonious Relationship with the Environment

 We strive to reduce the negative impact on the environment through cooperation with our suppliers and logistics partners.
-Please see the Environment section.
+For details, please refer to the “Collaboration Across the Supply Chain” section in the “Environment” chapter.

 Responsible Minerals Procurement